Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Reginald Johnston, who had served in Hong Kong as a colonial official 1898-1906, was transferred to Wei Hai Wei in 1906 to work as No. 2 to Stewart-Lockhart (see above).
 He was an avid explorer of China, wrote several books about the country, and became a Buddhist.
 As one biographer says, “Reginald Johnston was a strange creature ; the Edinburgh lad who became a Chinese Mandarin”.
 He was described in his lifetime as “eccentric, a Buddhist crank and a recluse who was both adorable and difficult”.

 William Burrell, a prosperous Glasgow shipping merchant, assembled a huge collection of Chinese art and antiques, which he later donated - along with objects from other cultures - to the city.
 These artefacts are now housed in the Burrell Collection in Glasgow's Pollok Park.
-His story is told in the book Burrell - portrait of a collector (ISBN 0862670373).
+His story is told in the book Burrell : Portrait of a Collector

 Sino-Scottish Society formed at Glasgow University, “to promote interest and friendship between Chinese undergraduates and their Scots fellow-students”.
 An old document about the society can be seen here.

 Eric Liddell is probably the best known 20th century Scot with a China connection – he worked there as a missionary from 1925 until his untimely death in 1945, in a Japanese internment camp at Weihsien (now Weifang), Shandong province.
 He is of course also known as the British runner who gave up the chance of 100m Olympic gold in 1924 because he would not run on a Sunday (although he did go to to win 400m gold).
-He was immortalised by the film Chariots of Fire.
+He was immortalised by the 1981 film Chariots of Fire.
 Liddell's memory is still revered in China today, both in Shandong and Tianjin (then Tientsin) where he was born in 1902 to missionary parents and later taught for some years.
+In Scotland, a community centre in Edinburgh is named in his memory and holds his archive.

-There are several biographies of Liddell, but the most accessible is The Flying Scotsman - the Eric Liddell story, originally published in 1981 to tie in with the film, and reprinted in 2009.
+There are several biographies of Liddell, but the most accessible is The Flying Scotsman : The Eric Liddell Story (ISBN 978-0752443522), originally published in 1981 to tie in with the film, and reprinted in 2007 ahead of the Beijing Olympics.

 The book covers his entire life, but the China interest really begins on page 85, when he returned to Tientsin as an adult to join the staff of the Anglo-Chinese college.
 He apparently “did not make remarkable progress as a teacher”, but unsurprisingly, “on the sports field it was a different matter”, as he took over the college athletics and “soon had his boys breaking records”.
 However, Liddell still felt the pull towards “front line” missionary work, and joined his brother at Siaochang (now Xiaozhang), Hebei province, in 1937.
 He worked there until 1940, notably in the hospital, helping casualties of the Sino-Japanese fighting.